Kotakovec/bvbrumovice/README.md

 ## Creators of this website
 - MrTomiCZ
 - JPmánek
-- Kotiak (made shit/nothing done, is ghosting JPmánek and Mrtmoi, demoted JPman from founder of FrWebs to Admin of FrWebs ==> JPman angwy + MrTomiCZ angwy cuz it is second time *MrTomiCZ and JPman are angwy, Kotiak is trapped in basement by JPman and Mrtmoi, after some time Kotiak escapes from basement trought window*)
+- Kotiak (made shit/nothing done, is ghosting JPmánek and Mrtmoi, demoted JPman from founder of FrWebs to Admin of FrWebs ==> JPman angwy + MrTomiCZ angwy cuz it is second time *MrTomiCZ and JPman are angwy, Kotiak is trapped in basement by JPman and Mrtmoi, after some time Kotiak escapes from basement trought window* **@MrTomiCZ CONTINUE THIS STORY**)